mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 Writing tests reveals good design interfaces among objects.
 Due to the current solution and the coupling it has incorporated, it is very difficult to write tests.

-However, we cannot refactor to write the tests without writing the tests previously.
+However, we can't refactor to write the tests without writing the tests previously.
 It seems that we are facing a vicious circle.

 ![exit](https://cdn.hashnode.com/res/hashnode/image/upload/v1599600794299/bBJ6ooEe7.jpeg)